Transporting waste

 Section 143 of the Protection of the Environment Operations Act 1997 requires waste to be transported to a place that can lawfully accept it.

-The owner of the waste and the transporter are each guilty of an offence when waste is transported to a place that cannot lawfully be used as a waste facility.
+The owner of the waste, owner of the vehicle and the transporter are each guilty of an offence when waste is transported to a place that cannot lawfully be used as a waste facility.

 Waste tracking and licensing